 The Health Capacity Review, published in 2018 estimated that between 2,590 and 7,150 acute hospital beds (inpatient and day beds) will be required to meet future demand.
-The Health Service Capacity Review also flagged the international evidence which shows that that high bed occupancy is associated with a number of adverse results including increased risk of healthcare associated infections such as MRSA, increased mortality, increased probability of an adverse event and risks to staff welfare.
-The Review also recommended that an additional 1,260 beds should be immediately required to restore occupancy rates to international standards.
-Figures were based on 2016 bed levels, however since then, just 381 additional inpatient beds and 83 additional day beds/places have been provided.
-Expression of the provided of the provi
+The Health Service Capacity Review also flagged the international evidence which shows that that high bed occupancy is associated with a number of adverse results including increased risk of healthcare associated infections such as MRSA, increased mortality, increased probability of an adverse event and risks to staff welfare.25 The Review also recommended that an additional 1,260 beds should be immediately required to restore occupancy rates to international standards.
+Figures were based on 2016 bed levels, however since then, just 381 additional inpatient beds and 83 additional day beds/places have been provided.26